MeMoElprince/MoMo-Media-Downloader/README.md

 ## How to Use

-1. **Select Platform:** Choose the platform from which you want to download media content.

-2. **Paste URL:** Simply paste the URL of the video or image you wish to download.
+1. **Paste URL:** Simply paste the URL of the video or image you wish to download.

-3. **Choose Quality:** Select the desired quality for your download.
+2. **Choose Quality:** Select the desired quality for your download.

-4. **Download:** Click the download button and get your media content instantly.
+3. **Download:** Click the download button and get your media content instantly.

 ## Why Choose My Media Downloader?